tadashibashi/angles/README.md

 But other platforms may use higher versions, and this repo contains other version headers for convenience: e.g. `#include <GLES3/gl32.h>`

-### Android

-Android uses GLESv2 and requires no linkage to special ANGLE libs since recent devices come pre-built with an ANGLE backend.

-### iOS
+### Mobile

-iOS, for now, falls back to plain OpenGL ES3, even though it's deprecated.
+Android and iOS both fallback to OpenGL ES3.
+Ee should add linkage to pre-built ANGLE libraries at some point, especially since OpenGLES is deprecated on iOS.
-Simulators bug out and drop framerate tremendously, but hardware seems to be fine.
+On an iOS simulator, performance drops significantly, but on hardware it appears to be fine.
-Eventually, we should add an iOS ANGLE library to this repo.